scando1993/thingsboard.github.io/docs/user-guide/scheduler.md

 ![image](/images/user-guide/ui/scheduler-generate-report-event-type-email-config.png)

 - **Report configuration**:
-    - **Base URL** - base URL of ThingsBoard UI that should be accessible by Report Server.
+    - **Base URL** - base URL of Pacificsoft UI that should be accessible by Report Server.
     - **Dashboard** - dashboard that will be used for report generation.
     - **Dashboard state parameter value** - used to specify target dashboard state for report generation.
 Can be set automatically by clicking on right most button of the field and invoking **Select dashboard state** dialog.
     - **Timezone** - timezone in which target dashboard will be presented in report.